Health System and Hospital

 • Public hospital and acute treatments free of charge

-• Ten Health Centers
+• Ten health centres

-• More than 20 community clinics
+• Over 20 community clinics

-• Public and private hospitals, clinics, and other facilities
+• Public and private hospitals, clinics and other facilities

 Department for Policy in Health – Health Care Funding